 Whenever I wash fabric seat covers, even when I deep clean cloth car seats, I like to apply some kind of fabric protectant.
 Fabric protectants make a hydrophobic layer on seat covers, making them less likely to get a hard-to-remove stain.

-Cleaning Leather Seat Covers
+How To Clean Leather Car Seat Covers

 Mostly, people use leather seat covers either to protect their leather seats from cracking or because they want a more luxurious look of the car interior.
 In this “leather” seat covers category, I think of all materials that look like or are similar to leather (faux leather, etc.) and thus can be cleaned in the same ways as leather.